cloudbees-days/jenkins-x-workshop/workshop.md

 * Open the pull request screen in GitHub
 * Add a `/approve` comment to your PR.
-* Prow's Tide component will auot-merge the PR for you.
+* Prow's Tide component will auot-merge the PR for you and deploy your application to your Staging environment.

 View automatice deployment to staging environment: